 Examples of country / territory name in minority or indigenous languages

 This category was included in the acknowledgement that significant ethnic minorities and/or indigenous populations exist in many countries and that the terminology they use to refer to their country or territory may not be captured by other elements of the typology.
-However, these representations may be identified by national governments as terms over which they may wish to assert rights, and which could also be perceivably used as TLDs.
+However, these representations may be identified by national governments as relevant terms, and which could also be perceivably used as TLDs.

 Examples of name in non-official languages